YottaDB/YDBDoc/ProgGuide/ioproc.rst

 The READ * command reads one character from the current device and returns the decimal ASCII representation of that character into the variable specified for the READ * command.
 READ * appears most frequently in communication protocols, or in interactive programs where single character answers are appropriate.

-In UTF-8 mode, the READ * command accepts one character in Unicode of input and puts the numeric code-point value for that character into the variable.
+In UTF-8 mode, the READ * command accepts one Unicode® character input and puts the numeric code-point value for that character into the variable.
 The READ * command reads one to four bytes, depending on the encoding and returns the numeric code-point value of the character.
 If ICHSET specifies "UTF-16", "UTF-16LE" or "UTF-16BE", the READ * command reads a byte pair or two byte pairs (if it is a surrogate pair) and returns the numeric code-point value.
 If ICHSET is M, the READ * command reads a single byte and returns the numeric byte value just like in M mode.

 The following example reads the value "A", and returns the decimal ASCII representation of "A" in the variable X.